Art of Personal Branding for Game Artist

 Oh yeah, something where the fun begins.
 Setup the accounts on the channels and social media platforms you want to showcase your work.
 Remember to be consistent with the name you’re going with.
 So if you’re Mike on Instagram, don’t change it to Michael on Linkedin.
 The same goes for your profile picture.
 Make yourself recognizable straight away.

 Visual content, which is your forte is perfect for this platform.
 Use of Reels and Stories for stand-out social media presence.
-Document your artist's journey and your creative process.
+Document your journey as Game Artist and your creative process.
 Engage with other artists.

 TikTok is still a quite fresh social media channel.
 It’s still easy to get views for your content if you can think of how to present your stuff so it can suit what people like to watch there.
 I’ve seen plenty of artists who used this platform to showcase their art.
 I guess that due to the virality it’s good to at least test out the potential that goes with this platform when it comes to branding yourself as an artist.